SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/services.md

 2. Start an account on the [PPMS Microscope Booking System](https://ppms.eu/ucl-swc/login/?pf=2).
 (Login id must be prefixed with "ad\" like this: "ad\tomo")
 3. Come and talk to us about your needs and we will train you as appropriate.

+## Analysis
+We can help you analyse data in Python, MATLAB, Fiji, Napari, or R.
+In addition, we have experience with packages such as Ilastik, and QuPath.
+We can also help to make movies for talks using Imaris.

 ## Where are we?
 The AMF is located within the SWC in basement level 2, next to the NRF.